A mock data challenge for next-generation detectors: Description of the Simulation

 \item The two polarizations $\tilde{h}_+(\Theta, f)$ and $\tilde{h}_{\times}(\Theta, f)$ were generated using the IMRPhenomPv2 waveform model with tidal effects (NRTidalv2) for BNSs, and the IMRPhenomXPHM model for both BBHs and BHNSs, including higher modes.
 These frequency-domain waveforms were then transformed into time-domain signals $h_+(\Theta, t)$ and $h_{\times}(\Theta, t)$ using fast Fourier transforms.
 The set of parameters $\Theta$ includes the component masses, the spins of the BHs for BBHs and BHNSs, the tidal parameters for the NSs in BNS systems, the inclination angle, the initial phase, and the luminosity distance.
 The masses used are ``redshifted" or ``observed" masses, corrected by a factor of $(1+z)$.

-\item The time-dependent antenna pattern functions for the three ET detectors $F^j_+(ra, \delta, \psi; t)$ and $F^j_{\times}(ra, \delta, \psi; t)$ ($j=1,2,3$) were calculated based on the detector positions, the source's sky location, and polarization angle.
-Fig.~\ref{fig-responses} illustrates the antenna pattern functions \( F_+(t) \) and \( F_\times(t) \) for the three ET interferometers (E1, E2, and E3) as a function of sidereal time, for a random position in the sky.
-These functions represent the time-dependent response of each detector to the two GW polarizations `+' and `$\times$'.
-Due to the Earth's rotation, the sensitivity of each detector to a given source direction varies over time, producing the characteristic modulation shown in the plots.`
+\item The time-dependent antenna pattern functions for the three ET detectors are denoted by $F_+^j(\alpha, \delta, \psi; t)$ and $F_\times^j(\alpha, \delta, \psi; t)$, where the superscript $j = 1,2,3$ labels the detector (E1, E2, and E3), and $(\alpha, \delta, \psi)$ are the source right ascension, declination, and polarization angle.
+These functions were calculated based on the detector positions and orientations, and describe the response of detector $j$ to the two GW polarizations.

+Fig.~\ref{fig-responses} illustrates the antenna pattern functions $F_+(t)$ and $F_\times(t)$ for the three ET interferometers as a function of sidereal time, for a random sky location.
+Due to the Earth's rotation, the sensitivity of each detector to a given source direction varies over time, producing the characteristic modulation shown in the plots.

 \item The responses $h^j(t)$ were then computed as